McKathlin/odin-recipes/README.md

 # odin-recipes
-A sample static recipe site made as part of The Odin Project curriculum
+This is a sample static recipe site made as part of The Odin Project curriculum.

+The site features three of my favorite recipes:
+* Carrot Soup
+* Jen's Jambalaya (sourced from [Allrecipes](https://www.allrecipes.com/))
+* Six Can Soup

+The Odin Project only calls for basic HTML on this project, but I've opted to give this site some subtle CSS styling anyway.
+The style has a light mode and a dark mode and conforms to the client browser's preferred color scheme.